 With much publicity about the high cost of higher education today, more students are beginning to plan for a college education with an end result in mind.
 The value of a college degree is now being calculated directly by the return on the education investment, which can be determined by the cost of the degree compared to the type of employment a student can expect to obtain after college.
 With many high-paying jobs that can be obtained through an associate's degree, more students are opting for the cost-effective education a community college provides.

 With more students looking at community college as a possible start to a four-year education, transfer partnerships between two- and four-year schools will continue to increase.
 Official transfer agreements between schools ensure classes students take a community college will transfer to a four-year institution.
 This type of agreement allows students to safely begin their college careers at a two-year institution with the assurance that their transfer to a four-year university will be a seamless transition.

 This video examines future trends in community college education.

 More Collaboration between Education and Workforce

 Community colleges continue to evolve as they have moved into the 21st century and a global marketplace.
 Changes expected in the months ahead include a greater focus on collaboration between community colleges and other institutions and local employers.
-These schools will also continue their efforts to meet students where they are at, whether on campus or online.
-Despite the many changes facing these schools in 2013, one thing is still certain – community colleges are poised to maintain their place as one of the essential institutions of higher education and workplace training this year and for many years into the future.
+These schools will also continue their efforts to meet students where they are, whether on campus or online.
+Despite the many changes facing these schools in 2013, one thing is still certain – community colleges are poised to maintain their place as one the important institutions of higher education and workplace training this year and many years into the future.